writing retreat for women

 Each year, the jury for the Salty Quill Writers’ Retreat scholarships is honored to have many outstanding writers share their work with us.
-We award as many scholarships as we can--in the past, partial scholarships have also been awarded.
-Jurors have found it an honor to review scholarship applications, appreciate and give great consideration to every application, and find great pleasure in awarding scholarships to the very talented writers listed below.
+We award as many scholarships as we can--in the past, partial scholarships have also been awarded and accepted when possible.
+Jurors appreciate and give great consideration to every application, and have found great pleasure in awarding scholarships to the very talented writers listed below.